-- Rice - boiled
+- Rice (boiled)

 The container used (usually a jar) should hold several quarts to a gallon of water.
 Ice cream buckets can work as well.
 Aquarium water is generally the best source for the water, but tap water can also be used.
 Some aquarists have even used the old water from a flower vase, as it is usually well populated with infusoria.
 Add the nutrient medium and let the whole soup cook in sunlight for several days.

 As the infusoria grow, the water will become cloudy and in some cases, movement of the infusoria can be seen with the naked eye.
-Examination of a drop of water under the microscope will confirm the growth of the infusoria.
+The examination of a drop of water under the microscope will confirm the growth of the infusoria.
 Some aquarists will start more than one culture to allow them to be harvested at different times.
 With a little practice, it is possible to keep the culture going for extended periods of time.

-Using the culture is quite easy.
+Using your culture is quite easy.
 Simply siphon off a portion of the cloudy water, taking care to avoid sucking up pieces of the decaying nutrient material.
 Drop the infusoria-laden water into the tank with the fry to give them a tasty meal.
 Tiny fry requires frequent feedings of infusoria until they grow large enough for other foods, such as freshly hatched brine shrimp or commercially prepared fry food.